fusion809/fusion809.github.io-old3/pages/about-me.md

 1 includes: Ubuntu and most of its derivatives like Linux Mint.
 Along with Chapeau, deepin, Korora, Manjaro Linux, Q4OS and Sabayon Linux.
 2 includes: CentOS, Debian, Fedora, Mageia, OpenMandriva, openSUSE and TrueOS.
 3 includes: Arch Linux, NixOS, Parabola GNU/Linux and Slackware Linux.
 It has an installer but its package management is complicated as it has no high-level package manager, by default, that is one that resolves dependencies, manages repositories and downloads packages automatically for you.
-Package managers that do this for you (e.g. slapt-get) is available, but it is not installed, by default, on Slackware.
 4 includes: Exherbo Linux, Funtoo Linux and Gentoo Linux.
 5 is mostly just LFS.